 2) Spirito di Vino

-This is a restaurant that has wine cellars that are older than the Colosseum.
-I was so excited about descending into this historic building that it was hard for me to concentrate on the food.
+Spirito di Vino is a restaurant that has wine cellars that are older than the Colosseum.
+I was so excited about descending into this historic building that it was hard for me to concentrate on the food, but you’ll manage somehow.
 We had a few snacks like some shockingly good cauliflower puree with olive oil, but the focus here was on the wine.

 The wine we tried came from Etna, so the grapes were grown in volcanic soil.
 I don’t know enough about wine to know what difference that makes, but I do know the wine was tasty and drinking volcano wine in an ancient building is really exciting.

 Next we tried some crumbly, buttery handmade cookies from a bakery with a kitchen that looks like something out of Mad Men.
 I don’t like babies at all and I’m not Italian, but this kitchen makes me want to be someone’s Italian nonna so I can move in here and bake all the things.

 Then we got to eat the cookies!
 The best are the “brutta ma buoni” crispy hazelnut cookies in the middle.
 Camillo explained that this phrase means “ugly but good”.
 Both of those adjectives are accurate!

 At Antica Caciara we picked up some all-important porchetta samples.
 The porchetta was just as good as the stuff at Angrypig, which is saying something.
 The owner of the deli was an older Italian gentleman who looked exactly like the image that pops into your head when I say “older Italian gentleman who runs a deli”.